 Setmelanotide is an MC4R agonist.
-Potential side effects of MC4R agonism, which have been noted either with setmelanotide or with other MC4R agonists in clinical trials and preclinical studies, include:
+Potential side effects of MC4R agonism, which have been noted either with setmelanotide or with other MC4R agonists in clinical trials and preclinical studies, may include:

-- adverse effects on cardiovascular parameters, such as increases in heart rate and blood pressure; - erections in males and similar effects in women, such as sexual arousal, clitoral swelling and hypersensitivity; - nausea and vomiting; and - effects on mood, depression, anxiety and other psychiatric manifestations.
+- adverse effects on cardiovascular parameters, such as increases in heart rate and blood pressure; - erections in males and similar effects in women, such as sexual arousal, clitoral swelling and hypersensitivity; - nausea and vomiting; - reduced appetite; - effects on mood, depression, anxiety and other psychiatric manifestations; and - other effects, specifically back pain, headaches, fatigue, diarrhea and joint pain, that have been seen numerically more frequently in setmelanotide-treated patients as compared with placebo patients.